garrardkitchen/resume/content/_index.md

 I report directly to the DoE (Director of Engineering).
 I work across teams to educate, assist & advise.
 I also contribute to the active sprint.
 I work on side projects and PoC (proof of concept) projects.
 I have delivered brown bags on both AWS & Google Serverless services.
 I help to shape HLA, improve coding quality and engineering standards.
 I am a team player and help support my colleagues and CF247 operations whenever the opportunity arises.
 I provide direction and guidance on matters relating to cloud computing, architecting and developing for the cloud.
 I am cloud-first, a polyglot, and an advocate of serverless technologies.

-Having researched and implement several projects using the NestJS NodeJS framework, I gave a technical talk in Manchester - meetup - on NestJS framework, Dapr and KEDA in November 2020.
+Having researched and implemented several projects using the NestJS NodeJS framework, I gave a technical talk in Manchester - meetup - on the NestJS framework, Dapr and KEDA in November 2020.

 ---